idnzozkan/zakoo/README.md

 ## Running Zakoo

-Go to the project directory, open your terminal and run the following command:
+Open your terminal, get to the project directory and run the following command:

 ```bash
 $ docker-compose up